 Amsterdam with Kids, What Kid Gear Do You Need?

-There is a lot of walking to be done in Amsterdam, one day we walked 10.71 miles!
-For Kennedy we used the carrier for her the whole time.
-For older and heavier toddlers I recommend using an umbrella stroller and he city is very stroller friendly.
-Each bus has a stroller/wheelchair section so you don’t even have to worry about folding up your strollers to board the bus.
-We didn’t get in a car once on our trip so bringing a car seat is completely unnecessary.
+When traveling to Amsterdam with kids you should take into consideration all the walking.
+One day we walked 10.71 miles!
+For our youngest daughter who was 18 months at the time of travel we used the carrier for her the whole time.
+For older and heavier toddlers I recommend using an umbrella stroller.
+The city is very stroller friendly so don’t worry.
+Each bus has a stroller/wheelchair section and you don’t have fold up your strollers to board the bus like in NYC.
+We didn’t get in a car once on our trip so bringing a car seat is completely unnecessary when visiting Amsterdam with kids.